jrust45/ece281-lab1/README.md

 Finally, the workflow **runs** the simulation.
 If successful then it will quietly exit with a `0` code.
 If any of the `assert` statements fail **with** `severity failure` then GHDL will cease the simulation and exit with non-zero code; this will also cause the workflow to fail.
 Assert statements of other severity levels will be reported, but not fail the workflow.

+## Documentation

+I struggled with C3C Quick and C3C Bryant for many hours on this assignment.
+No copying occured, just working together to try to scrap by.